Brant

 3. Character spacing issues.

-4. Irregular character, stroke width or other read errors.
+4. Irregular character, stroke width, or other read errors.

 https://www.barcodefaq.com/knowledge-base/micr-troubleshooting/